 We may earn affiliate commissions for the recommended products.
 Learn more.

-As its name says, Double VPN is a feature that allows you to use not one but two VPN servers.
+As its name suggests, a double VPN is a feature that allows you to use not one but two VPN servers.
 Such a multi-hop connection comes with double encryption and extra security for your IP address.
 One important difference from a regular VPN connection is that often you don't get much choice between servers and have to pick from the available pairs.

-Double VPN is not a common feature.
+A double VPN is not a common feature.
 Actually, the majority of providers don't have it.
 The reasoning behind this is comparably low popularity due to a significantly slower connection.
-When your traffic runs through two VPN servers located in different countries thousands of miles apart, the slow down becomes inevitable.
+When your traffic runs through two VPN servers located in different countries thousands of miles apart, the slowdown becomes inevitable.
 Also, using double encryption is especially resource-demanding.

-Despite all the cons, Double VPN can be a valuable option, especially for certain groups of people.
+Despite all the cons, a double VPN can be a valuable option, especially for certain groups of people.
 If you're a political activist or a journalist writing on sensitive topics, extra security is always a good idea.
-From this standpoint, using two different VPNs might be even safer.
+From this standpoint, using two different VPNs might be a safer option.

 Enhanced security with NordVPN

 Are you looking for a way to stay completely secure and anonymous online?
 NordVPN can help you out!
-Its Double VPN servers disguise your IP address twice using advanced AES-256 encryption making you protected wherever you go.
+Its Double VPN servers disguise your IP address twice using advanced AES-256 encryption, keeping you protected wherever you go.

 cybernews® score